hcur/WVUP-Blackboard-Scraper/README.md

 Your mileage may vary, and this very likely won't work on other Blackboard instances without some reworking of the `scrape()` function.

-This script requires *exactly* 3 arguments, as shown below:
+This script requires *exactly* 1 argument, as shown below:

     python3 scrape.py <org file output path>